-- 1. Is determined by the LACDA to be essential to the care and well-being of an elderly person or a person with a disability; - 2.
-Is not obligated for the support of the person(s); - 3.
-Would not be living in the unit except to provide care for the person(s); and - 4.
-Must submit a signed Criminal Background Consent Form.
+- 1. Must be at least 18 years of age or older; - 2.
+Is determined by the LACDA to be essential to the care and well-being of an elderly person or a person with a disability; - 3.
+Is not obligated for the support of the person(s); - 4.
+Would not be living in the unit except to provide care for the person(s); and - 5.
+Must sign and submit a Criminal Background Acknowledgement and Consent form and must undergo and pass a criminal background screening.